oomph-lib/oomph-lib/README.md

   COMMAND ./validate.sh ${OOMPH_ROOT_DIR}
   TEST_FILES validate.sh validata)
 ```
 The TEST_NAME can be specified as a regular expression to `ctest`, using the `-R`/`--tests-regex` flag.
 Only tests for which the `TEST_NAME` key contains the specified regular expression will be run.
 CMake has its own conventions for forming regular expressions and we suggest you consult the relevant CMake documentation.
-However, for simple cases this is exremely straightforward; for example
+However, for simple cases this is extremely straightforward; for example

 ```bash
 cd demo_drivers/build
 ctest -R 'poisson.one_d_poisson'
 ```
 will run all the self tests whose TEST_NAME includes the string 'poisson.one_d_poisson'.
-This does, of course, assume that you know the relevant TEST_NAMEs.
+This approach does, of course, assume that you know the relevant TEST_NAMEs.
 You could explore these for all the existing demo_driver codes by using the command
 ```bash
 find . -name 'CMakeLists.txt' -exec grep -H TEST_NAME {} \;
 ```
 #### Filtering tests by keywords appearing in demo driver codes
-Searching for relevant demo driver codes by their associated TEST_NAME is useful but the test name rarely includes all the features of the relevant codes.
-A common scenario for developers is that, following changes to a specific class, we wish to test if all demo driver codes that explicitly use this class still work.
+Searching for relevant demo driver codes by their associated TEST_NAME, as explained in the previous section, is useful but the test name rarely includes all the features of the relevant code.
+A common scenario for developers is that, following changes to a specific class, they wish to test if all demo driver codes that explicitly use this class still work.
 To facilitate this we provide a helper script
 ```bash
 scripts/filter_cmake_tests.py
 ```
 that generates the `ctest` command required to run the self tests in all demo_driver directories containing driver codes that contain a specified string.
-So, to generate the `ctest` command that tests all demo drivers that contain the string 'QAdvectionDiffusionElement' run the following command
+So, to generate the `ctest` command that tests all demo drivers that contain the string 'QAdvectionDiffusionElement', say, run the following command
 ```bash
 cd demo_drivers
 ../scripts/filter_cmake_tests.py --root . --keywords 'QAdvectionDiffusionElement'